alynapchuk/otter/README.md

 <u>Key Focuses</u>
 * Calendar - Otter's calendar feature allows couples to keep each other up-to-date on upcoming life changes and provides a non-intrusive reminder of important milestones.
 Not really enthusiac about a new job interview?
 Otter's calendar features a "mood" setting to express any nervousness, or anticipated excitement.
 * Love Language Game - How do you express love?
 How does your Otter feel loved?
 Take the Otter Love Language quiz to learn more about the love patterns in your realtionship!
-* Otter Question Game -  Running out of topic?
+* Otter Question Game -  Running out of topics?
 Don't worry we've got you covered with 20 thought provoking questions!

-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Random Dad Joke: I love you...
+Like no Otter!

 [![Product Name Screen Shot][product-screenshot]](https://example.com)